Google Internship: How to Become an Intern at Google

 It’s important to specify your preferred location in your application.
 Otherwise, the application will be submitted to different locations globally.

-Prepare Yourself for the Interview
+Prepare Yourself for the Interview at Google

 Preparing for the interview is not an easy task; however, don’t be terrorized.
 Here are some tips.